dimitramuni/GBN-Regime-in-Basketball/README.md

 Keywords: probabilistic modelling, SHAP analysis, Shapley Values, Bayesian network, directed acyclic graphs, basketball analytics, gated Bayesian network, regime-based analysis, gaussian processes optimisation, hill climbing, NBA, Chicago Bulls

-# Problem Statement :
-The overall purpose of this Master Project is to explore the usage of the Gated Bayesian Network to evaluate the performance of a professional basketball team through history, which could provide important insight into a team’s playing dynamics for the coach and other team strategists.
-The on-court combating quality of a basketball team could be measured from many aspects.
-The apparent intention is to find out if we could use the gated-Bayesian network, which was used previously by [Bendtsen (2016)](https://link.springer.com/content/pdf/10.1007/s10618-017-0510-5.pdf) to assess the change of regimes of baseball players through their careers.

 ## Research Objectives :
 The following three research objectives are thoroughly addressed in this degree project work.